 When a Mainframe EBCDIC copybook consists of multiple records, you need to separate them out into a general structure, with each record type going to a new file for clarity and ease of loading/processing.
+TextPipe makes this easy.

-In our file, each record starts with a 3 byte field which we will ignore, followed by a 5 letter record type id, #REC#, #TRAA, #TRAD etc. There is also a field following this record id, but we don't need it, and the value might not always be 'N'.
+In our sample file, each record starts with a 3 byte field which we will ignore, followed by a 5 letter record type id, #REC#, #TRAA, #TRAD etc. There is also a field following this record id, but we don't need it, and the value might not always be 'N'.
 Note: Often, the record type field's VALUES are not included in the copybook, but has to be read from the comments or documentation.
 In these cases the record type field usually has a constant name like REC-ID.

 10 T-REC-LEN PIC S9(4) COMP VALUE 68.